Andy McKee

-Andy McKee (born April 4, 1979, in Topeka, Kansas) is an American fingerstyle guitar player who has released six studio albums, two extended plays, and one live album to date.
-A number of YouTube videos featuring McKee's highly-technical guitar performances have achieved viral fame, garnering hundreds of million of views collectively.
+Andy McKee (born April 4, 1979, in Topeka, Kansas) is an American fingerstyle guitar player who has released six studio albums, three extended plays, and one live album to date.
+A number of YouTube videos featuring McKee's highly-technical guitar performances have achieved viral fame, garnering hundreds of millions of views collectively.

 Life and career

 McKee played his first guitar, an Aria nylon string bought by his father, at age 13.
 Initially underwhelmed by his guitar lessons, McKee began teaching himself how to play guitar.
 He began learning shred guitar music, including songs by Metallica, Eric Johnson, and Joe Satriani.
 McKee's electric guitar-playing cousin inspired him to continue learning, taking him out for his 16th birthday to see a guitarist named Preston Reed perform live at a clinic.
 McKee later bought an instructional videotape from Reed and began to learn many of his acoustic guitar techniques from it.
 Later that year, with his mother's permission, he obtained his GED in order to quit attending high school and play more guitar.
 He began to be influenced by primarily acoustic guitarists such as Michael Hedges, Billy McLaughlin, Pat Kirtley, and from Passion Session by Don Ross, as he continued studying the instrument on his own.